ClosureTree/with_advisory_lock/README.md

 The second parameter for ```with_advisory_lock``` is ```timeout_seconds```, and defaults to ```nil```, which means wait indefinitely for the lock.

+A value of zero will try the lock only once.
+If the lock is acquired, the block will be yielded to.
+If the lock is currently being held, the block will not be called.

-If a non-nil value is provided, the block may not be invoked.
+Note that if a non-nil value is provided for `timeout_seconds`, the block will not be invoked if the lock cannot be acquired within that timeframe.

+### Return values

 The return value of ```with_advisory_lock``` will be the result of the yielded block, if the lock was able to be acquired and the block yielded, or ```false```, if you provided a timeout_seconds value and the lock was not able to be acquired in time.